rohnugu/base-drafts/draft-ietf-quic-http.md

 ## HTTP Message Exchanges {#request-response}

-A client sends an HTTP request on a client-initiated, bidirectional QUIC stream.
+A client sends an HTTP request on a client-initiated bidirectional QUIC stream.
 A server sends an HTTP response on the same stream as the request.

 An HTTP message (request or response) consists of: